Amphibious vehicle: M29 Weasel

 The M29 Weasel (Studebaker Weasel), whilst originally designed as a snow vehicle, operated successfully in an amphibious role by the addition of front and rear floats: the M29C Water Weasel.
-The basic vehicle will float but it's bow is square so the additional floats add stability and load carrying capacity.
+The basic vehicle will float but its bow is square so the additional floats add stability and load carrying capacity.

 Armored

 Two U.S. Marine Corps AAV-7s emerge from the Aberdeen.